utinajero/ansible_openssh/README.md

-Must point var_files to the openssh role vars directory in playbook. i.e. sample_playbook.yml.
+ADD: var_files to your PLAYBOOK.yml and point it the openssh role vars directory. i.e. sample_playbook.yml.

 Tested on CentOS 6.5 x86_64.